sonrabakarim/barlkk/_posts/2016-09-19-choose-hugo-over-jekyll.md

 title: Choose Hugo Over Jekyll
 date: 2016-09-19T10:36:32-05:00
 author: Josh Habdas
-excerpt: In a sea of choice, which will you choose?
+excerpt: In a sea of choice, which static site generator will you choose?
 categories:
   - opinion
 tags: